mitchty/open-webui-cli/readme.md

 A metric ton of stuff ordered by priority:
 - musl static build with github release/action for linux x86/arm
-- rag api
 - chat api so you can use ^^^
 - delete/add llm models
 - define new models based on existing
 - ?
 - More auth types?
 - Better error handling?
-(I cheaped out on a lot of this for now)
+(I cheaped out on a lot of this for now, using anyhow so should be able to improve it with some effort)
 - macos/windows binaries for releases too?
 - unit tests?
 Not sure how I want to do this for the moment